 3.1 An Attention-Based View of Individual Behavior

 Studies on human error generally converge on the finding that instances of omission errors can be attributed to attention lapses (Norman 1981; Reason 2000; Reason 2002).
-Accordingly, attentional failures or lapses, have been associated with negative behavioral and performance outcomes, a common example of which includes human error (Kahneman 1973).
 The concept of attention refers to “the taking possession by the mind, in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought” (James 1890, p.
 403–404).
-Different types of attention have been identified by the literature, including selective attention, attentional vigilance, and executive attention (Hoffman and Ocasio 2001; Ocasio 2011).
-According to Ocasio (2011, p.1287), “selective attention concerns the process by which individuals focus information processing on a specific set of sensory stimuli at a given point in time, whereas attentional vigilance describes the process by which individuals are able to sustain concentration or focus on a particular stimulus (e.g. waiting for a particular signal to occur).
+Different types of attention have been identified, including selective attention, attentional vigilance, and executive attention (Hoffman and Ocasio 2001; Ocasio 2011).
+According to Ocasio (2011, p.1287), “selective attention concerns the process by which individuals focus information processing on a specific set of sensory stimuli at a given point in time, whereas attentional vigilance describes the process by which individuals are able to sustain concentration or focus on a particular stimulus (e.g. waiting for a signal to occur).
 Last, executive attention involves allocating controlled cognitive resources in working memory to information independent from incoming sensory data.
 It enables individuals to process multiple goals quasi-simultaneously by switching back and forth between different stimuli, including directly observed stimuli and stimuli stored in memory, and bringing them together in working memory”.

 The ability to devote attention towards the execution of a task is guided by a number of cognitive control capabilities, which are defined as “the supervisory cognitive mechanisms through which individuals monitor and control their own attention and cognitive processes” (Laureiro-Martinez 2014, p.
 1114).
 What is also important to note is that individuals’ attentional capabilities are bounded due the fact that humans have a limited information processing ability and that the number of stimuli that can be attend to are limited (Laureiro-Martinez 2014; Pashler 1999).
 It goes without saying that attentional deficits have been associated with negative behavioral and performance outcomes, a notable example of which includes human error (Kahneman 1973).